jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 To receive the KIPs you earned.
 - Install the wallet "Electron Cash SLP" from here https://simpleledger.cash/project/electron-cash-slp-edition/
 - Goto "Receive".
 Have your customer Scan the QRL code or send the "Receiving address" to your customer.
 - Your customer will send your KIPs, she/he will paste it in the SLP address from his/her KIP account (from a bitcoin wallet or from his/her bitcoin cash portfolio in https://mint.bitcoin.com/#/portfolio) to pay for your product, service in KIP.

+The original kippus were developed in Japan as a sectoral(1) civic mutual credit currencies (not crypto) in 1995.
+[Wikipedia Reference](https://en.wikipedia.org/wiki/Fureai_kippu)
+(1) A sectoral currency is a form of complementary currency that is restricted to a specific sector it can make people provide the type of services they themselves require or intend to use in the future.

 ## SLP
 [SLP is the Simple ledger Protocol](https://simpleledger.cash) A simple token system for Bitcoin Cash.
 Similar to the ERC-20 standard.
 [Electron Cash - Lightweight Bitcoin Cash client](#https://github.com/Electron-Cash/Electron-Cash).
+SLP is used for token implementation and is similar to bitcoin.
+SLP tokens are valuable real-world assets, products, services represented in the SLP blockchain which can be sent and received.
 SLP tokens (like our own KIP) are issued on the BCH (bitcoin cash) network instead of running on their own blockchain.

 ## ERC-20
 [What is erc20](https://www.investopedia.com/news/what-erc20-and-what-does-it-mean-ethereum/)